kl82slo/kl82slo.github.io/_posts/2024-04-20-0018 MicroStrategy Platform Analytics.md

 select * from platform_analytics_wh.lu_broker_list;
 select * from platform_analytics_wh.access_transactions order by tran_timestamp DESC limit 10;
 send screshot or output

+Info if this services are running
+-Apache ZooKeeper (zookeeper)
+-Apache Kafka (kafka)
+-MicroStrategy Platform Analytics In-Memory Cache -MicroStrategy Platform Analytics consumer
 {% endhighlight %}

+We can imagine data flow is like this INTELIGENCE > KAFKA > PLATOFRM > POSTGRE > Platform Analytics project

+### POSTGRE > Platform Analytics project
+Lets start from the end in data is not shown in 'Platform Analytics project' even after you republih cubes.
+And there is data in POSTGRE if you run
+{% highlight sql %} select * from platform_analytics_wh.access_transactions order by tran_timestamp DESC limit 10; {% endhighlight %}

+Then you have a problem with wrong ODBC
+- Chek ODBC Data Source Administration (64-bit) if you can connect to Postgre
+- Chek in 'Microstrategy Developer/ Administration / Configuration Managers / Database Instances / Platform Analytics' if connections are correct

+Info password for Postgre shud be writen in
+'Start / Microstrategy Tools / Install Password File' under 'mstr_pa' and default database name in 'platform_analytics_wh'